santiagobasulto/slack.py/README.md

 ## Slack API Rates

-Some commands like `--delete` channels can't be issued to frequently because the Slack API fails.
+Some commands like `--delete` channels can't be issued too frequently because the Slack API fails.
 That's why most commands have a `--sleep` parameter that will wait a given number of milliseconds before issuing new requests.
 You can try decreasing it by just passing `--sleep` to your commands.
 I couldn't find any official documentation for the correct time limits of some methods.
 I tried out and for example, deleting channels requires at least 10 seconds before every request.